 The complete list is longer, and that’s without counting NBA players whose fathers played professionally overseas or in college.

 Three players left off the above list are Larry Nance Jr. (Larry Nance’s son), Garrett Temple (Collis Temple’s son) and Xavier Silas (James Silas‘ son).
 HoopsHype spoke with these three players to find out what it’s like to be a second-generation professional hooper.
-Their fathers’ accomplishments:
+Here are their fathers’ accomplishments:

 - Larry Nance played for the Phoenix Suns and Cleveland Cavaliers.
 A three-time All-Star, he was also an All-Defensive 1st Team selection and NBA slam dunk champion.
 The Cavaliers have only retired seven jersey numbers and Nance’s No. 22 is among them.
 In his 13-year career, Nance recorded 15,687 points, 7,067 rebounds and 2,027 blocks.

-- James Silas was drafted by the Houston Rockets, but played the bulk of his 10-year career with the Spurs.
+- James Silas was drafted by the Houston Rockets, but played the bulk of his 10-year career with the San Antonio Spurs.
 He was a two-time ABA All-Star, and he was one of just 30 players named to the ABA’s All-Time Team that highlighted the league’s “best and most influential players.”
 Silas was the first Spurs player to have his jersey number retired.
 Today, his No. 13 is one of only eight numbers retired by San Antonio.
-Silas totaled 11,038 points, 2,069 rebounds and 2,628 assists.
+Silas totaled 11,038 points, 2,069 rebounds and 2,628 assists throughout his career.

 Put simply, Larry, Collis and James were exceptionally talented and cast large shadows over their basketball-loving sons.